-Significant investment has Op Galileo, forms part of Wiltshire Police's Rural Crime strategic plan and is a national campaign which seeks to combat offenders poaching and hare coursing.
+Significant investment has been Op Galileo, which forms part of Wiltshire Police's Rural Crime strategic plan and is a national campaign which seeks to combat offenders poaching and hare coursing.
 My office has funded drones and night vision equipment to drive enforcement improvements.
 As a result, there has been a 55.5% reduction in hare coursing and a 64.3% reduction in poaching crime logs.

-Priority 4: Improving the experience of victims and delivering justice.
-My office commissions many of the services which support victims and using local funding, as well as money from the Ministry of Justice, we invested £2M in these services in 2022-23.
+PRIORITY 4: Improving the experience of victims and delivering justice

+My office commissions many of the services which support victims and using local funding, as well as money from the Ministry of Justice, we invested $\pm 2M$ in these services in 2022-23.